GreekBarBench: A Challenging Benchmark for Free-Text Legal Reasoning and Citations: Experiments

 \subsection{Models}

-Our experiments evaluate a diverse range of LLMs, comprising proprietary models (from OpenAI, Google, Anthropic) and open-weight models; Deepseek-R1 \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, Gemma-3 \citep{gemmateam2025gemma3technicalreport}, and Llama-Krikri-8B\footnote{\url{https://huggingface.co/ilsp/Llama-Krikri-8B-Instruct}}, a model specifically pretrained for the Greek language.
+Our experiments evaluate a diverse range of LLMs, comprising proprietary models (from OpenAI, Google, Anthropic) and open-weight models; Deepseek-R1 \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, Gemma-3 \citep{gemmateam2025gemma3technicalreport}, and Llama-Krikri-8B \citep{roussis2025krikriadvancingopenlarge}; a model specifically pretrained for the Greek language.
 We accessed proprietary models and the large open-weight Deepseek-R1 through Application Programming Interfaces (APIs) provided by OpenAI, Google, and AWS.
 The remaining open-weight models were deployed on a cluster of eight A100 GPUs using the vLLM framework \citep{kwon2023efficient}.
-Due to limited resources, we only evaluate a single run for each model.
+Due to limited resources, we performed three runs for each model.
 We used the default parameter configurations as specified by each model's provider.

-\paragraph{Generation prompt:} To generate responses from LLM candidates, we designed a system and user prompt for the questions of the benchmark.
+\paragraph{Generation prompt:} To generate responses from candidate LLMs, we designed a system and user prompt for the benchmark.
 The system prompt instructs the LLM to answer with citations to Greek statutory articles.
 The user prompt is structured to first describe the overall task, including clear instructions on the expected output format.
 Then it provides the numbered \emph{facts} of the case, the \emph{question} and the \emph{relevant legal context}.
-The original prompts are available in Appendix~\ref{app:prompts}.
+The original prompt templates are available in Appendix~\ref{app:prompts}.